You are here: Amoria Bond Home > Knowledge Hub > Candidate Insights > 5 clear signs that your career is going nowhere

 1. Your employer doesn’t appreciate the role you do

 It can be really demotivating to feel that your line manager doesn’t appreciate the role that you do for the organisation.
-This also has a longer term impact in that if your line manager doesn’t appreciate your role then you will be unlikely to be considered for future more senior roles as no one will have noticed that you’re doing a great job in your current role.
+This also has a longer term impact, if your line manager doesn’t appreciate your role then you will be unlikely to be considered in future for more senior roles as no one will have noticed that you’re doing a great job in your current role.

 2. There isn’t a clear career path for you in the organisation

 Whilst the timescales might differ from role to role, you should be aware of the ways to advance within your organisation if you want to develop your career at your current company.
 Your line manager should be able to articulate these plans and more importantly, back you in your ambitions.
 If they can’t see your advancement pathway or are unwilling to discuss the matter with you then you need to re-consider your position.

 3. You’re not being listened to